DFE-Digital/schools-experience/app/notify/notify_email/candidate_request_confirmation_withcancellationlink.102bb4df-82ca-4f6b-80e9-fa19af712ad6.md

 ^ The school will be in touch with you.
 For example, during term time this could typically mean within 2 weeks.

-# Your placement request details
+# Your request details

-Here is a copy of your request details which have been forwarded to the school.
+Here's a copy of your request details which have been forwarded to the school.

 Personal details